mttrchrds/bootstrap-password-strength-meter/README.md

 There are 5 possible levels with the lowest being weakest and highest strongest (it's a zero based index, therefore 0 to 4).

+Update: The `.progress-bar` element now has a HTML data attribute called 'score' which contains the Zxcvbn score.

 A demo of the plugin is available [here](http://www.kreative.co.uk/github/bootstrapPasswordStrengthMeter/).

 ## Installation